awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindow.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Schedule`  <a name="cfn-ssm-maintenancewindow-schedule"></a>
-The schedule of the Maintenance Window in the form of a cron or rate expression\.
+The schedule of the maintenance window in the form of a cron or rate expression\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`